CharlesB91/engage-fitness/README.md

 ### Content List

 - This area features a list of each workout posted.
-- The user can click on "view workout" for more detais.
+- The user can click on "view workout" for more details.

 ![Content-List](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/content-list.PNG)